Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 • Gain control, three-band EQ, and FX send on each channel

-• Two stereo inputs with level control
+• 2 stereo inputs with level control

 • Built-in digital effects processor with 16 presets